Halifax Shopping Centre: Since 2000

 An Apple Store (pictured) opened in 2012.

 In 2001, Halifax Shopping Centre purchased and renovated the former Sears store and surrounding land on the opposite side of Mumford Road, boosting total leasable area to over 1061361 sqft.
 The redevelopment was renamed Halifax Shopping Centre Annex.
 The Metro Transit (now Halifax Transit) Mumford Terminal was also relocated at this time.

 In 2007, Halifax Shopping Centre underwent a major renovation to update the enclosed shopping centre, its decor and way-finding.
 In 2008, Halifax Shopping Centre purchased the West End Mall and redeveloped it into the property now known as the Mumford Professional Centre, boosting the total leasable area of the Halifax Shopping Centre development to 1298445 sqft.

-In 2015, a mass shooting to take place at the mall was foiled by police only a few hours before the attacks would have begun.
+In 2015, a mass shooting to take place at the mall on Valentine's Day was stopped after an anonymous Crime Stoppers tip.
+Police arrested two conspirators, while the third took his own life while police attempted to arrest him.

 Also in 2015, a new $70 million renovation was underway at the Shopping Centre, replacing the Fairlanes bowling alley with a new food court called the Terrace.
-Several stores were being expanded, as well as 75000 sqft of leasable space being added to the Shopping Centre's main building, along with taller ceilings, more exterior windows, and a 14,000-foot skylight.
+Several stores were being expanded, as well as 75000 sqft of leasable space being added to the Shopping Centre's main building, along with taller ceilings, more exterior windows, and a 14,000-square-foot skylight.
 Construction was completed in fall 2016.

 In November 2023, Halifax Shopping Centre was sold by OPB Realty (the real estate arm of the Ontario Pension Board) to Primaris REIT for $370 million.

 Another renovation project, carried out from 2022 to 2024 at an estimated cost of $52 million, created a new entrance to the shopping centre and repurposed the former three-storey Sears space to accommodate new retailers including La Maison Simons and Winners.
 Simons opened on March 21, 2024, and is the largest anchor store within the enclosed mall.